hdShang/arxiv-daily/docs/cs-GR/2025-05-23/papers/250517402v1-from-flight-to-insight-semantic-3d-reconstruction-for-aerial-inspect.md

 ---
 layout: default
-title: From Flight to Insight: Semantic 3D Reconstruction for Aerial Inspection via Gaussian Splatting and Language-Guided Segmentation
+title: "From Flight to Insight: Semantic 3D Reconstruction for Aerial Inspection via Gaussian Splatting and Language-Guided Segmentation"
 ---

 # From Flight to Insight: Semantic 3D Reconstruction for Aerial Inspection via Gaussian Splatting and Language-Guided Segmentation